WaveEngine/EvergineDocs/manual/basics/bindings/bind_components.md

 ```

 > [!NOTE]
 > [BindComponent] can only be used inside Components.
-In other case the binding cannot be resolved
+Otherwise, the binding cannot be resolved.

 ## [BindComponent] Properties

 This attribute offers several ways to customize:

 ### isRequired (default `true`)

-If the value is true the dependency is required to be resolved, in the oher case, the current Component won't be attached.
+If the value is true, the dependency is required to be resolved; otherwise, the current Component won't be attached.

-For insatnce, in the following example we have a custom component `MyComponent`, and a definition of an Entity with two components (a `Transform3D` and `MyComponent`)
+For instance, in the following example, we have a custom component `MyComponent`, and a definition of an Entity with two components (a `Transform3D` and `MyComponent`):

 ```csharp
 public class MyComponent : Component
 {